 Continue reading to find out which 20 travel insurance brands provide cover for Cuba, or:

-Five reasons why travel insurance necessary in Cuba
+Five reasons why travel insurance is necessary in Cuba

 Travellers to Cuba can also be exposed to a wide range of risks.